damianopiovesan/sql-proteomics/sql.md

 There are many other aggregate functions included in SQL including MAX, MIN, and AVG.

-***From the surveys table, can we use one query to output the total number of affected patients, the average number, and the min and max number?***
+***From the cancer table, can we use one query to output the total number of affected patients, the average number, and the min and max number?***

 Now, let's use the tissue table and see how many genes were counted for each cell type.